ubc/em-ctlt/README.md

 == changelog ==

+v0.13 - added multi-registration php files
+      - made some UI changes to the event-list PHP files and the registration-page PHP files

 v0.12
       - added confirmation_display.php and payment_page.php to the templates
       - made some minor ui changes to the shopping cart